 Q: Am I required to prepare the entire list of excerpts on my instrument or may I choose which of the listed excerpts to prepare?

-A: All auditioners, whether Music Department majors or not, are expected to prepare the entire list of excerpts for their audition.
+A: All auditioners are expected to prepare the entire list of excerpts for their audition.

 Q: What's an "exposition?"